Call for 2026 Indigenous Media Conference program proposals open through March 20

 Reserve Your Room at the Portland Marriott Downtown Waterfront

-Hotel reservations at the Portland Marriott Downtown Waterfront, located at 1401 SW Naito Pkwy, Portland, OR 97201, can be made by clicking the button below to book online.
-Discounted group rates start at $216 USD per night and are available July 20-26, 2026.
+IMC attendees can reserve rooms at a group rate starting at $216 USD per night, available July 20-26, 2026.
 Guestroom reservations must be made by June 29, 2026, to receive the discounted group room rates.
 After this date, guestrooms are at the best available rate.

 Indigenous Media Expo and Sponsor Opportunities